Warrington Wolves: Kit sponsors and manufacturers

-Current kit

-2022 all kits and training range is manufactured by O'Neill's.
-Founded in 1918, O'Neill's is now the largest manufacturing sportswear company in Ireland.

-2022 Home Shirt - The home shirt is predominantly blue with 10 iconic horizontal primrose stripes around the chest and neck area which decrease in thickness as they descend.
-Yellow trims are also found around the upper back, sides and sleeves.

-2022 Away Shirt - Our away shirt is white with a faint crystal pattern accompanied with thin horizontal dark blue stripes and bold sleeves.

-Our principal club sponsors Hoover are proudly presented in the centre of both shirts along with our partners Resulting IT, RAM Safety Solutions, Total Steelwork & Fabrications Ltd, Cheshire Mouldings, Paul Ireland Solicitors, C4 Projects, University of Chester, Warrington Fabrications and Wirehouse.

 Stadiums

 1881–2003: Wilderspool

 Warrington moved into the Wilderspool in 1881 and spent over 130 years there.
 In the late 1990s the club planned to move to a new stadium instead of redeveloping Wilderspool.

 2004–present: Halliwell Jones Stadium

 In 2004 Warrington moved into a new stadium 13,012 capacity stadium.
 The stadium was notable for bucking the common trend of modern stadia by including terracing areas rather than being an all-seater stadium.
-There were originally 4 stands in the stadium – the North Stand (reserved seating), the East Stand (originally unreserved seating but later became reserved seating), the South Stand (home terracing), and the West Stand (visitors' terracing and overflow of home terracing).
+There were originally four stands in the stadium – the North Stand (reserved seating), the East Stand (originally unreserved seating but later became reserved seating), the South Stand (home terracing), and the West Stand (visitors' terracing and overflow of home terracing).
 It also has enormous pitch dimensions of 120 m x 74 m, as requested by Warrington's head coach of the time, Paul Cullen, due to his desire to play expansive rugby.
 In 2012 the stadium capacity was expanded to 15,200 by filling in two corners of the stands.
 In 2017 the stadium added two permanent big screens, one outside the north east corner for advertising, and one inside the south east corner to enhance gameday experience.